d-asensio/regenerate/README.md

 Side effects are sometimes difficult to test.
 It's common to end up mocking a lot of infrastructure pieces (HTTP calls, browser API's, etc.) to test them, and this makes tests to become tedious and difficult to understand.

 Regenerate aims to make it very easy to implement and test side effects.
-It is inspired by [reffects](https://github.com/trovit/reffects), [re-frame](https://github.com/day8/re-frame) and [redux-saga](https://github.com/redux-saga/redux-saga) but tries to improve on them by applying some learnings and insights that we gathered over the years.
+It is inspired by [reffects](https://github.com/trovit/reffects) (which is based on [re-frame](https://github.com/day8/re-frame)) and [redux-saga](https://github.com/redux-saga/redux-saga) but tries to improve on them by applying some learnings and insights that we gathered over the years.

 To illustrate that, let's see an example, it should not need more explanation than the code itself: